Tipplin/Visual-Galaxy-Framework/Tipplin.README.md

 ### Author Info:
 #### All our Projects and this Links and Free Music Archive (at buttom FMA browse FMA - show genres music style) on Handy:
 ----
-#### search: github/tipplin, came Kurs Christian Tipplin - Github -touch with finger, then Visual Galaxy Framework touch with finger
+#### search: github/tipplin, came Kurs Christian Tipplin - Github touch with finger
+#### push Repositories Visual Galaxy Framework touch with finger
-#### and then - show code -, then - tipplin.README -, see first disclaimer for links and more,
+#### and then - View code -, then push - Tipplin.README.md -, see first disclaimer for links and more,
 #### Smartphone Button Google, and the push button Google,
 #### and all Links, go Google Pacman Game,
 #### start first screen with in motion finger, swipe left, the game start now.